 With American Pharoah preparing to race for the Triple Crown on June 6 in the Belmont Stakes, we asked turf writer Teresa Genaro to tell us about how she balances her love of horse racing — a sport where the stars are sometimes mistreated — with her love of animals.

 Jennie Rees of the Louisville Courier-Journal joins Bill Littlefield to predict whether American Pharaoh will be the first to win the Triple Crown since Affirmed in 1978.

 After 100 races — and zero victories — Zippy Chippy called it quits.
 But his futility has made him a celebrity in horse racing circles.
 We first profiled Zippy in 1999.
-Now Bill Littlefield catches up with the lovable loser, who’s enjoying a pleasant retirement.
+More recently, Bill Littlefield caught up with the lovable loser, who was enjoying a pleasant retirement.

 With Atlantic City’s median income falling, unemployment rising and casinos shuttering, some New Jersey officials believe the legalization of sports betting could help the city’s economy.
 But for casinos and racetracks, legal hurdles remain — and financial analysts say the economic benefits are minimal.
 Bill Littlefield has the story.